mcfreund/stroop-rsa/readme.md

 # RSA of color-word Stroop

-Repository for manuscript XXXXXX
+Repository for manuscript ......

-Submitted for publication, 2020-10-2X
+Submitted for publication, 2020-10-21

 ---